0x0FB0/pulsar/TROUBLESHOOTING.md

 Documented REST API can be found at `/pulsar/api/v1/`

+## Known docker daemon issues

+> ERROR: Service 'sandbox' failed to build

+or

+> E: Release file for http://deb.debian.org/debian/dists/buster-updates/InRelease is not valid yet (invalid for another 3d 14h 29min 34s).
+Updates for this repository will not be applied.

+Issue arrises due to lack of proper time synchronization of docker daemon.

+Restart your docker engine to fix this issue.

 ## General performance and stability issues
 Please make sure your docker engine resources meet minimal requirements:
 - 8GB of memory